Protecting What Matters. Powering What’s Next.

 The health of our oceans is at a critical crossroads, with declining fish stocks and degraded coastlines, to mounting pollution and climate-induced threats - the marine ecosystems we depend on (both locally and globally) are under severe pressure.
 These challenges not only threaten biodiversity and food security but also the social, cultural, and economic fabric of communities across the Virgin Islands and beyond.

 At Unite BVI, we believe in the power of purpose-driven entrepreneurship to turn the tide.
-Through the 2025 Impact Challenge, powered by The VI Purpose Fund, we are seeking bold, business-based solutions that address urgent environmental issues head-on.
-This year, we are focusing on four strategic impact areas, each critical to restoring and preserving the vitality of our ocean.
+Through the 2026 Impact Challenge, powered by The VI Purpose Fund, we are seeking bold, business-based solutions that address urgent environmental issues head-on.
+This year, we are focusing on the following Priority Solution Areas, each critical to restoring and preserving the vitality of our ocean.
 While the scale of the challenge is immense, so too is the opportunity to make a difference.

 Together, we can shift the trajectory from decline to regeneration.
-Read through our four Impact Areas below, and see where your innovation can make the biggest waves.
+Read through our Priority Solution Areas below, and see where your innovation can make the biggest waves.

 The Challenge